Green Grow the Lilacs (play)

-Green Grow the Lilacs is a 1930 play by Lynn Riggs named for the popular folk song of the same name.
+Green Grow the Lilacs is a play by Lynn Riggs.

+It had four out-of-town tryouts, playing first at the Tremont Theatre in Boston December 8–20, 1930 then moving to the Garrick Theatre in Philadelphia from December 29, 1930 to January 10, 1931.
+The production played Ford's Theatre in Baltimore the following week.
+It then played January 19–24, 1931, at the National Theatre in Washington, D.C.
+A projected final tryout in Pittsburgh was cancelled, as the play was deemed ready for New York.

 It was performed 64 times on Broadway, opening at the Guild Theatre on January 26, 1931, and closing March 21, 1931.
-It had had an out-of-town tryout, running January 19–24, 1931, at the National Theatre in Washington, D.C.

 It is the basis of the 1943 musical Oklahoma!, which had a 1955 film adaptation.

 Production

 The play was produced by the Theatre Guild and directed by Herbert J. Biberman.
 Franchot Tone portrayed cowboy Curly; June Walker was seen as his sweetheart Laurey.
 Tex Ritter sang four songs in the role of Cord Elam and was the understudy for the lead part as Curly, though he never had occasion to perform in that role.
 Theatre Guild board member Helen Westley, who had appeared as Mrs. Muskat in the original Broadway production of Ferenc Molnár's Liliom, played Aunt Eller.
 Lee Strasberg, later to become a teacher of method acting, played the part of the Syrian peddler.

 The play also toured the Midwest, and appeared at the Dallas Little Theatre during the week of March 7, 1932, and again in Dallas at the Festival of Southwestern Plays, on May 10, 1935.